EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 LIMIT 2128;
 </code></pre>

-**Understanding and Tuning Increments queries**
+### Understanding and Tuning Increments queries

 The increment function allows to push processing to the edge nodes and return summaries.
 This is a very powerful way to query data for the following reasons:
 1. Rows are processed concurrently by multiple edge nodes.
-2. Only summaries are transferred over the network.
+2. Only summaries are transferred over the network as well as keeping the Grafana memory usage contained.

 An increment query is executed on each participating node as follows:
 1. A time range is divided to intervals.
-2. ALl the rows in the time range are visited and evaluated.
+2. All the rows in the time range are visited and evaluated.
-3. For each interval, the query functions are calculated (min, max, average, count, sum).
+3. For each interval, the selected query functions are calculated (min, max, average, count, sum).
 4. A single entry is returned for each time interval.
 5. The query node unifies the replies from all the participating nodes to a unified result.

-**The number of time points returned:**
+### The number of time points returned

-Unless specified, EdgeLake will determine on optimize the number of points returned based on the time interval.
+Unless specified, EdgeLake will determine an optimized number of points returned based on the time interval.
 To see the optimized value, add ```"trace_level" : 1``` to the JSON Payload.
 The Query node displays the increment details.
 Here is an output example where a point is returned for every 1 hour interval: